gvwilson/sdxpy/en/src/tester/index.md

 whatever mock object was last put in place rather than with the original `adder` function.

-We could tell users it's their job to put everthing back after each test, but people are forgetful.
+We could tell users it's their job to put everything back after each test, but people are forgetful.
 It would be better if Python did this automatically;
 luckily for us,